Bad Debt: An Expense Entrepreneurs Can’t Afford to Overlook

 The Parable of the Unmerciful Servant, Jan Senders van Hemessen, 1556

-As C-level executives, you navigate complex financial landscapes where every line item impacts strategic decisions.
+As decision makers, you navigate complex financial landscapes where every line item impacts strategic decisions.
 While bad debt may seem like a routine accounting matter, it’s a powerful lever that, when managed effectively, can enhance financial clarity, optimize tax efficiency, and strengthen investor confidence.
-Knowing how to handle bad debt is crucial and the answer lies in seeing bad debt as a strategic tool, not a mere accounting footnote.
+Knowing how to handle bad debt is crucial and the answer lies in seeing bad debt also as a tool, not a mere accounting footnote.

 There are two basic approaches on how to account for bad debt: Direct write-off and allowance method.
 Nevertheless, the choice is pivotal: